 There were 18 formal nights and 6 champagne waterfalls during the 111 days.
 Those were the nights to dress up, no jeans and flip-flops!

 The champagne waterfall is a cruise ship tradition.
-The champagne glasses are carefully stacked in rows on top of one another to form a pyramid and then the Maître’s Hotel pours champagne from the top, that makes a champagne waterfall.
+The champagne glasses are carefully stacked in rows on top of one another to form a pyramid and then the Maître’s Hotel pours champagne from the top, which makes a champagne waterfall.

 I didn’t bring 18 formal dresses!
 I only brought one suitcase for the world cruise and if you would like to know how I did it read my article ‘The Art of Packing for a Cruise: How to Packing a Capsule Wardrobe’.
 Lots of great packing tips and it comes with a free packing checklist.